Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 ---|---|---|

-Storage Fees | 0.12USD / GB | 0.27USD / GB |
+Storage fees | 0.12USD / GB | 0.27USD / GB |

-In this cluster3,300 USD per monthThis incurs RDS costs,Of that, 1,900 USD is I/O feeThat is the assumption.
+In this clusterUSD 3,300 per monthRDS costs are incurred,Of that, 1,900 USD is I/O chargesThat is the assumption.

 If you switch this to I/O Optimized, the calculation is as follows:

-The price for I/O Optimized for db.r6g.xlarge is $0.815 per hour, so the total cost for three units will be $1,760, as calculated below.
+The I/O Optimized price for db.r6g.xlarge is $0.815 per hour, so the cost for three units is $1,760, as calculated below.

-The 500GB of storage usage costs $60 based on the I/O Optimized storage rate of $0.27/GB.
+500GB of storage usage costs $60, calculated at the I/O Optimized storage rate of $0.27/GB.

 In other words, in this scenario, by switching to I/O Optimized,